Chinas Foreign Trade Returns To Growth - UrduPoint

 China's Foreign Trade Returns To Growth

-BEIJING, (UrduPoint / Pakistan Point News - 14th Apr, 2023 ) ::China's total goods imports and exports expanded 4.8 percent year on year in the first quarter of 2023, reversing a decline of 0.8 percent in the first two months of the year, official data showed Friday.
+BEIJING, (UrduPoint / Pakistan Point News - 15th Apr, 2023 ) :::China's total goods imports and exports expanded 4.8 percent year on year in the first quarter of 2023, reversing a decline of 0.8 percent in the first two months of the year, official data showed Saturday.

 Foreign trade has been improving over the past three months.
 After dropping 7 percent year on year in January due to the Spring Festival holiday, it recovered to an expansion of 8 percent in February before surging 15.5 percent in March.